eljenso/screeny/README.md

 > Small web page for creating screencasts

-This project avoid using external dependencies to keep it trivial.

 While the user has the page open, no requests to any server are made:
 The recording will not leave the user's computer.

+This project avoid using external dependencies to keep it trivial and easy to review.
+All packages listed in `package.json` are for development only.

 #### Attributions